Chuezhang2278/Coin-Flip/README.md

 2. `After deployment swap to another wallet (Player) and commit a value "1" (tails) or "0" (heads) to the 'player_commit' button and pay 1 wei`
 <br> *To pay 1 wei, just make sure the "value" above the deploy button is 1 and the tab is set to wei then press player_commit* <br>
 ![alt text](https://i.imgur.com/EAo29I2.png)

+2.1 `If you wish to test the multiplayer capabilities then make different commits using different wallets`

 3. `Go back to the first wallet (Casino) you used to deploy the contract, and press 'casino_commit'` <br>
    `OR you can stay in the current wallet (Player) and try the refund button to end the game (only works if the casino failed to commit in 15 seconds)` <br>